APPFL/APPFL/docs/developer/algorithms.rst

 To add new aggregators to ``APPFL``,  you can create your own aggregator class by inheriting the ``appfl.aggregator.BaseAggregator`` and defining the following functions:

-- ``aggregate``: Take a list of local models (for synchronous FL) or one local model (for asynchronous FL) or both (for semi-asynchronous FL) as the input and return the updated global model parameters.
+- ``aggregate``: Take a list of local models (for synchronous FL) or one local model (for asynchronous FL) or both (for asynchronous FL) as the input and return the updated global model parameters.
 - ``get_parameters``: Directly return the current global model parameters.

 .. code-block:: python